Drumshtick/lighthouse-web-notes/Week_1/Day_6/npmAndPckgs.md

 * **Package.** Is a collection of modules.
 This may sound funny, but usually what a package does, is gather a number of modules holding in general the same functional purpose.
 Making it easier to include all the related modules at once.
 * **Library.** Well library at it's core, is a collections of packages.
 It's purpose is to offer a set of functionalities ready to use without worrying about the subsequent packages.
 So a library is what you include when you want to add some functionality to your code.
 It does not force any coding style on you either.
 * **Framework.** It's a set of libraries.
 But this time, the framework does not just offer functionalities, but it also provides an architecture for the development work.
 In other words you don't include a framework.
 You integrate you code into it.
 He is the wire frame of the project.
 That's why a framework forces its coding style on you.

+* ```npm install mocha chai --save-dev```
+  * installs moha and chai as a DEVELOPMENT DEPENDANCY
+  * devDependancies (under package.json) indicates that the dependancy is not required to run the project, rather it is for DEVELOPMENT PURPOSES ONLY